Littlep640/s23wa95pettiecord2/README.md

 Assignment 10 for Web Dev

-Here is the repository for assigment 10 for the Web Development course.
+This is the repository for assigment 10 for the Web Development course.

+Here is the link to the Render server: https://s23wa95pettiecord2.onrender.com